android/privacy-sandbox-samples/AttributionReporting/MeasurementSampleApp/README.md

 # Overview

+Note that this sample includes several build flavors.
+Developers should use the "preview" flavor when compiling and installing the app.
+For OEMs to use the required build flavor, you will need to specify "oem" when compiling and installing.
+All other instructions in this README are the same regardless of what flavor is used.

 The Measurement sample app showcases how to use the Attribution Reporting API
 * Initializes a `MeasurementManager` client in `AppModule`
 * Provides two buttons to register the source event from `SourceFragment` via `registerSource`